Its-donkey/live-stream-alerts/web/README.md

    ```
 3. Ensure `wasm_exec.js` ships beside `main.wasm`.
 The Go toolchain provides this file (`$(go env GOROOT)/misc/wasm/wasm_exec.js`).

-The alert server automatically serves every asset under `web/algui`, including `styles.css` and the static `streamers.json` fallback used when an API is unavailable.
+The alert server automatically serves every asset under `web/algui`, including `styles.css`, the static `streamers.json` fallback used when an API is unavailable, and the interactive streamer submission form.
 Generated artifacts such as `main.wasm` are ignored via `.gitignore`.